AnastasiaProkaieva/daiwt_mlops_Paris/README.md

 The feature engineering, training, deployment and inference pipelines are deployed as a [Databricks Workflow](https://docs.databricks.com/data-engineering/jobs/jobs.html) using [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) by Databricks Labs.
 GitHub Actions are used to orchestrate the movement of code from the development environment, to staging, and finally to production.
 This project can be configured to use a single Databricks workspace for all three environments, or multiple workspaces.

 This project can be run as a pure Python package, or as notebooks.
-The current configuration is to deploy Databricks Workflows that run notebooks, but if you want to deploy Python wheels please see [Niall Turbitt's original repo](https://github.com/niall-turbitt/e2e-mlops).
-If you are curious about the structure of the codebase, please watch the demo portion of the [recording from DAIS](https://www.youtube.com/watch?v=JApPzAnbfPI).
+The current configuration is to deploy Databricks Workflows that run notebooks, but if you want to deploy Python wheels please see [DAIS2022 original repo](https://github.com/AnastasiaProkaieva/e2e-mlops-dais2022).
+If you are curious about the structure of the codebase, please watch the demo portion of the [recording from DAIS2022](https://www.youtube.com/watch?v=JApPzAnbfPI).

 #### Preventing customer churn
 The business case at hand is a churn prediction problem.
 We use the [IBM Telco Customer Churn dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) to build a simple classifier to predict whether a customer will churn from a fictional telecommunications company.